dotcli/knowledge/en/music/vocal.md

 - the lowest you can go
 - the lowest you can comfortably sing
-- the highest you can comfortably sing (think without forcing your throat)
+- the highest you can comfortably sing (without forcing your throat to tighten)
 - the highest you can sing with your natural voice
 - the highest you can sing with falsetto